TalkingQuickly/talkingquickly.github.io/_drafts/2018-05-05-setting-up-kubernetes.md

 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```

-If you're adding multiple nodes, you can skip this step.
+If you're adding multiple nodes and want the master to remain unable to run workloads directly, you can skip this step.

 ## Adding additional nodes